chromestone/NXT-Project/README.md

 # NXT Project

+The purpose of this project is to control a robot with a Xbox controller.

 Integrating Java, which gets inputs (i.e. controllers), with Python through TCP and Python with NXT through Bluetooth.
 Inputs (i.e. controllers) -> Java <-- TCP --> Python <-- Bluetooth --> NXT (Brick)